mozilla/addon-sdk/AOM Native Jetpack Support.md

 which would be generated by `jpm test` or some derivative and a `modules.json` file which can be generated by `jpm xpi` or at install time and cached (possibly in the Firefox profile someplace) if is not in the add-on root.

-There is also a parallel project to support node dependencies (see [bug 935109](https://bugzilla.mozilla.org/show_bug.cgi?id=935109)) which be integrated into this plan, since the changes are overlapping and because this project is the solution to our legacy dependency handling which would bloat `jpm xpi` and which we've already decided should be replaced by leverging NPM's infrustructure which is more sane than building our own.
+There is also a parallel project to support node dependencies (see [bug 935109](https://bugzilla.mozilla.org/show_bug.cgi?id=935109)) which can be integrated into this plan, since the changes are overlapping and because this project is the solution to our legacy dependency handling which would bloat `jpm xpi` and which we've already decided should be replaced by leverging NPM's infrustructure which is more sane than building our own.